-Ophthalmic plastic and reconstructive surgery in Farmington and Glastonbury, Connecticut, oculoplastic or eye plastic surgery is a specialized area of ophthalmology that deals with the treatment of abnormalities of the eyelids, lacrimal system, orbits, and surrounding tissues.
-An oculoplastic surgeon is an ophthalmologist who has completed additional training in plastic surgery as it relates to the eyes and surrounding tissue.
+Ophthalmic plastic, eyelid surgery, and reconstructive surgery in Farmington and Glastonbury, Connecticut.
+Oculoplastic or eye plastic surgery is a specialized area of ophthalmology that deals with the treatment of abnormalities of the eyelids, lacrimal system, orbits, and surrounding tissues.
+An oculoplastic surgeon is an ophthalmologist who has completed additional training in plastic surgery and eyelid surgery as it relates to the eyes and surrounding tissue.

 As we age, the skin around our eyes stretches and the muscles weaken, making us look older, tired, or even impair our vision.
 This commonly occurs with the aging process.
 Family history and sun exposure may contribute to this process.
 Eyelid surgery, or blepharoplasty, reduces the excess skin, fat, and muscle with a more youthful appearance.

 Upper eyelid blepharoplasty is a surgical procedure that removes excess skin and fat in the upper eyelids.
 The excess skin may interfere with vision or result in eyelid fatigue.
 An incision is made in the natural crease of the eye and skin, muscle and fat are removed.